-Experimental device executes first successful capture of space junk
+Satellite captures space junk for the first time

 But there's geopolitical issues to grapple with as well.
 International agreements prevent a project carried out by one nation to touch objects that were put into orbit by another country.
 For example, a UK-led cleanup project couldn't go after a defunct Russian-built rocket booster.

+"Currently space debris is a global problem as it affects all nations.
+Each piece of junk in space is owned by the original operators and orbital debris is not addressed explicitly in current international law," Xander Hall, a mission systems engineer at Airbus, said in an email. "[A]n international effort must be made to claim ownership of the debris and help fund its safe removal."

-But Aglietti is hopeful.
+Aglietti is hopeful.

 "I think all the stakeholders should get around the table, because it's in everybody's interest to remove that debris," he said.